Talking to Kids about Strangers

 2. They know a lot about children and how to quickly earn their trust

-In the video above, the «kidnapper» uses a cute puppy to catch the children’s attention and make them forget the advice that they should never talk to strangers.
+In the video above, the “kidnapper” uses a cute puppy to catch the children’s attention and make them forget the advice that they should never talk to strangers.
 He approaches the children very cautiously so as not to alarm them.
-After they’ve patted the dog, he engages them in conversation by asking them to guess the puppy’s name.
+After they’ve patted the dog, which is a simple and effective way to commit their interaction, he engages them in conversation by asking them to guess the puppy’s name.

 Next, he makes a statement that they agree with, “You like puppies, right?”